AdobeDocs/genstudio.en/help/user-guide/references/overview.md

 * Ensure that your defined brand identity informs the creation of each piece of content
 * Operate as a brand identity framework that GenStudio checks against with each piece of generated or [validated content](#brand-validation)

-By incorporating Brand, Product, and Personas data into GenStudio, you can significantly enhance the quality and effectiveness of the content generated using its AI functionality.
+By incorporating Brand, Product, and Personas data into GenStudio, you can significantly enhance the quality and effectiveness of the content generated using the AI functionality.
 You can generate assets without uploading any brand reference material but adding them to GenStudio ensures a comprehensive and tailored brand identity, resulting in more impactful content upon implementation.

 ## Use cases